matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing II.md

 Linux storage of passwords.
 Not just for the passwords, but also for the *salt* of the password.
 *Salt* - used to generate different hashes for the same password according to the user by using randomness.

 We do not just hash once on passwords.
 Usually, we would hash thousandso of times over.
+When we scale dictionary attacks (how you attack a password vault, potentially using hashes), this makes brute force attacks much more difficult.